wu-lee/rushkoff-archive/docs/_articles/the-end-of-the-story.md

 The physical world is authentic by its very nature.
 Maybe we didn't realize this until we all started thinking about "virtual reality," but every time we breathe air, look at a tree, or make love, we are interacting in authentic flesh and blood.
 It's real.
 When we interact with icons and representations, we have moved into a different realm.
 It need not be confused with authenticity at all.
 A particular crucifix may have mass, but the symbol of a crucifix does not.
 No, I can't own a piece of the true cross, but I can make my own.
 With or without authenticating ritual, the symbol and its resonance are the same.
 A rose by any other name would still smell as sweet -- but without consensus language we couldn't share the thought with anyone else.

-The deliberate confusion of symbols with objects keeps symbolism itself

-\-- perhaps the most empowering and magical of human abilities -- out of our

-reach.
-As long as symbols are represented by real objects, their power can be

-held and monopolized.
-Because physical objects are subject to the force of

-gravity, they can only fall down.
-Superiors in the objectified hierarchy can
+The deliberate confusion of symbols with objects keeps symbolism itself -- perhaps the most empowering and magical of human abilities -- out of our reach.
+As long as symbols are represented by real objects, their power can be held and monopolized.
+Because physical objects are subject to the force of gravity, they can only fall down.
+Superiors in the objectified hierarchy can thus "dub" their inferiors.

-ms up their inferiors.
 They hold the scepter and the crown.
-That's why

-\-y sit up on thrones and altars: symbolic power, when it's attached to

-objects, only comes down from above.
+That's why they sit up on thrones and altars: symbolic power, when it's attached to objects, only comes down from above.

 liven fom gravity oe are divorced from objects, they are also